verbal-autopsy-software/pyCrossVA/Readme.rst

 This package is a fleshed out prototype of the framework MTIRE is proposing for the open source CrossVA project going forward.
-This is an alpha version (as of Jan 7, 2018) intended to demonstrate full concept and flexibility, not for use in research or verbal autopsy evaluations.
+This is an alpha version (as of April 8, 2019) intended to demonstrate full concept and flexibility, not for use in research or verbal autopsy evaluations.